kyma-project/kyma/docs/03-tutorials/00-application-connectivity/ra-03-revoke-client-certificate.md

 ---
-title: Revoke a client certificate (RA)
+title: Revoke a Client Certificate (RA)
 ---

 After you have established a secure connection with Compass and generated a client certificate, you may want to revoke this certificate at some point.
 To revoke a client certificate, follow the steps in this tutorial.